 Two to five people travelling together can get a Saver version of all Eurail passes for a 15% discount.

-InterRail (www.interrail.eu) offers passes to European residents for unlimited rail travel through 30 European and North African countries (excluding the pass-holder’s country of residence).
+InterRail (www.interrail.eu) offers a 'Global Pass' to European residents for unlimited rail travel through 30 European countries (limited to two journeys in the pass-holder’s country of residence).
 To qualify as a resident, you must have lived in a European country for six months.

 While an InterRail pass will get you further than a Eurail pass along the private rail networks of Switzerland’s Jungfrau region (near Interlaken), its benefits are limited.
 A Swiss Pass or Half-Fare Card might be a necessary addition if you plan to travel extensively in that region.